-Primarily because we strongly believe gardening is therapeutic and we believe those people (including you, we hope!) that will be helping to build it, plant it up, harvest it and maintain it, will benefit in the ways outlined above.
-But also it will provide an attractive, colourful and wildlife friendly place for you to go and engage your senses when in the area.
+We strongly believe gardening of any kind is therapeutic and we believe people (including you, we hope!) who help to build a food growing space, plant it, maintain it and harvest it, will benefit in the ways outlined above.
+Food gardens can also be attractive, colourful, peaceful and wildlife-friendly places for you to go and engage your senses.

 Get involved in our new therapeutic gardening project!

 - you can get referred by a health care worker from the Medical Centre.

 - you can self refer by filling in a form available from the Medical Centre, on our downloads page or you can email email@example.com and request a form.

 Do come join us!